meitneshi/challenge-documentation/docs/index.md

 ### Create your first code challenge
 Let's create a Java mission to explain you the concept behind the structure.
+Java is just for the example, once you understand the architecture you will be able to create a challenge in any language.
+Furthermore `dcli` is able to generate other languages, we also have [different examples](https://github.com/deadlock-resources/challenge-examples).

+Let's start with a Java example:

 ```bash
 > dcli gen java
 ```